I tried migrating memory from the Claude Pro plan (individual) to the Enterprise plan

 Hello.
 This is Kuma-GAI from the AI Business Division.

-When companies evaluate Claude adoption, I think many start with Pro or Team plans that are suitable for small-scale use.
+When companies test Claude adoption, many tend to first implement Pro or Team plans suitable for small-scale use.

-A common question from companies considering switching to Enterprise plan for company-wide deployment is whether conversation history and memories will be carried over.
+When companies consider switching to Enterprise plans for company-wide implementation, a common question I receive is whether conversation histories and memories will be carried over.

 In conclusion, data migration is not performed automatically, so it must be done manually.